Guidelines for Submissions

 CRITERIA FOR ARTWORK: We are seeking artists for submissions of portfolios to feature in the journal.
 Electronic images are the preferred formats.
 TIFF images of at least 300 dpi are required for print.
 Please email the editors if you have any questions.

 1. Essay and poetry submission materials will not be returned.
-However, art, photography and other materials will be returned if you include a self-addressed, stamped envelope.

 2. Upon the acceptance of your paper, Janus Head reserves the right to use your work for promotional purposes, anthologies, etc. However, you are welcome to publish your work elsewhere as you see fit.